LemonAppDev/konsist/DeveloperReadme.md

 2. Select option `1` on the console
 3. (If needed) Remove deprecated API
 4. Run `./gradlew publish -Pkonsist.releaseTarget=release` on the `main` branch to release a new version
+5. (If needed) Change `Fix versions` for unfinished tickets assigned to this release version
-5. Notify the community about the release
+6. Notify the community about the release
-6. Notify devs who have reported the issue or asked for the new feature (community links in original ticket)
+7. Notify devs who have reported the issue or asked for the new feature (community links in original ticket)

 ## Hotfix Release